morstrix/MORSTRIXBOT/README.md

 -   **Link Checking**
     -   The bot automatically scans all links using Google Safe Browsing API.
     -   Safe links get a ⚡️ reaction, unsafe links get a 🤬 reaction.
-    -   Links to YouTube Music will show a special "complaint" button.
 -   **Weather**
     -   The `/weather` command provides a forecast for Kyiv.
 -   **Support**